 While all the numerous advanced tools and techniques are employed for data analysis such as ML, IoT etc, one of the techniques frequently preferred for analyzing such data is statistical Time Series Analysis.

-We all must have heard that people are saying that the price of different objects has decreased or increased with time, these different objects could be anything like petrol, diesel, gold, silver, eatable things, etc.
+We all must have heard that people are saying that the price of different objects has decreased or increased with time, these different objects could be anything like petrol, diesel, gold, silver, edible things, etc.

-Also, time is the physical quantity, and elements, coefficients, parameters, and characteristics of time-series data are mathematical quantities, so time-series can have real-time or real-world interpretations.
+Also, time is the physical quantity, and elements, coefficients, parameters, and characteristics of time-series data are mathematical quantities, so time-series can have real-time or real-world interpretations as well.

 An ordered set of observations with respect to time periods is a time series.
 In simple words, a sequential organization of data accordingly to their time of occurrence is termed as time series.

-Time acts as a reference point in relation to the entire procedure.
-It can be noticed that time-series always depicts a relationship between two variables in which one is time and the other one is any quantitative variable.
+Since time acts as a reference point in relation to the entire procedure, it can be noticed that time-series always depicts a relationship between two variables in which one is time and the other one is any quantitative variable.